IntelligentTrading/trading/README.md

 This system is proposed to run on a Python/Django/Postgres stack, hosted on Heroku

-### Todo (Tom and Arsèn):

-- [ ] set requirements for accuracy, dynamic to support small/large portfolios and coins with low volume
-- [ ] estimate expected load on the service
-- [ ] finalize architecture requirements
-- [ ] Limit slippage using a price difference threshold (1%?): I don't
-think Exchanges support price difference threshold, if you place a market order there is no guarantee on the execution price.

 **Currently In Scope**

 - Check coin balances and for any Binance exchange account given a set of api keys.